 Tip 3 – Use A Mix Of Infographics and Benefit-Oriented Copy To Tell Your Boring Story

 Technical topics are boring.
 If I want to invest, that doesn’t mean that I am passionate about finance topics.
-So, when making product comparison, I will most likely choose the investment partner that uses visual content with copywriting technique to inform me about the figures than the one that writes numbers upon numbers only.
+So, when making product comparison, I will most likely choose the investment partner that uses visual content with a copywriting technique to inform me about the figures than the one that writes numbers upon numbers only.

 Infographics make boring topics more compelling when used right.
 However, many people don’t know how to use them right.
 I’ve seen a bunch of bland infographics out there.
 So, what makes yours different: